 If you have never used a lens this small, it can make for a life-changing experience.
 When paired with my Olympus E-M10 Mark II, the size of the setup feels like it could be a large point-and-shoot camera rather than an interchangeable lens system.
 And that is the of the beauty of shooting with a mirrorless system right there.
 It’s so easy to carry, it has been awesome to take this lens around on long hikes, especially if I have a lot of other gear along.
 It is seriously so small that I won’t even notice it in your pack.

-First off, being that this is a consumer-grade kit lens built out of plastic, it is unrealistic to expect professional quality sharpness here.
-As you probably know, kit lenses often get a bad rap.
-This lens, however, does perform remarkably well for a lens of its size and type as long as you know how to use it.
+First off, as this is a consumer-grade kit lens built out of plastic, it is unrealistic to expect professional-quality sharpness here (and as you probably know, kit lenses often get a bad rap for this).
+This lens, however, does perform remarkably well for a lens of its size and type — as long as you know how to use it.

 At a wide open aperture (varies from f/3.5 to f/5.6 depending on the focal length), the image sharpness tends to fall off quite a bit at the edges of the image.
 As such, stopping down the aperture about 1 stop usually improves the edge sharpness enough to make the sharpness of this lens more than acceptable across the board.
 Of course, stopping down too much (beyond f/11) will significantly deteriorate the image as well.
 Center sharpness is very good or better throughout the focal range.